Hodgkin Lymphoma

 • Nodular Lymphocyte Predominant: This slow-growing type of HL is associated with abnormal B cells, which may be distributed in a nodular (knot-like) pattern within the tissues.

-To learn more about HL, download the Hodgkin Lymphoma Booklet or the Hodgkin Lymphoma Fact Sheet.
+To learn more about HL, download the Hodgkin Lymphoma Fact Sheet.